Gathering detailed insights and metrics for @fastify/swagger

 1{ 2 "/": { 3 "get": { 4 "parameters": [ 5 { 6 "in": "query", 7 "name": "filter", 8 "required": true, 9 "content": { 10 "application/json": { 11 "schema": { 12 "type": "object", 13 "required": [ 14 "foo" 15 ], 16 "properties": { 17 "foo": { 18 "type": "string" 19 }, 20 "bar": { 21 "type": "string" 22 } 23 } 24 } 25 } 26 } 27 } 28 ] 29 } 30 } 31}

-Route parameters in Fastify are called params, these are values included in the URL of the requests, for example:
+Route parameters in Fastify are called params.
+These are values included in the URL of the requests, for example:

 1fastify.route({ 2 method: 'GET', 3 url: '/:id', 4 schema: { 5 params: { 6 type: 'object', 7 properties: { 8 id: { 9 type: 'string', 10 description: 'user id' 11 } 12 } 13 } 14 }, 15 handler (request, reply) { 16 reply.send(request.params.id) 17 } 18})

-Will generate this in the Swagger (OpenAPI v2) schema's paths
+Generates this in the Swagger (OpenAPI v2) schema's paths

 :